johnulist/gocoin-prestashop/README.md

 Set the Application and Callback URL.
 The Callback URL will be https://YOUR_DOMAIN/index.php<br>
 Make sure to use https for a production site - its part of the OAuth standard.

-More information on creating GoCoin connected applications can be found [here](http://www.gocoin.com/docs)
+More information on creating GoCoin connected applications can be found [here](http://www.gocoin.com/docs/create_application)

 ### 3. Configuration

-1. In the Admin panel click Modules > Payment , then click Install button under GoCoin.<br>
+1. In the Admin panel click Modules > Payment , then click Install button under GoCoin. <br><br>

 2. Configure GoCoin Payment extension<br>
   a) Enter Merchant ID and Secret key <br>